OmarAnwar19/COMP3005_Final_Project_OmarAnwar_101256159/README.md

 ### Bonus Features

 - **User Authentication**: The application uses a secure authentication system to ensure that only authorized users can access the system.
-Passwords are stored securely in the database.
+At the moment, passwords are stored in the database in plain text, however, in the future they would be encrypted to ensure a more secure connection.
 - **Role-Based Access Control**: The application uses role-based access control to ensure that users can only access the features that are relevant to their role.
 For example, members can only view their own dashboard, while administrative staff can view and manage all members and trainers.
 - **Web Application**: The application is a web application built with Flask, which allows users to access it from any device with a web browser.
 This was quite a time-consuming task, but means that the application is more accessible and easier to use than a command-line application.
 - **Responsive Design**: The application uses responsive design to ensure that it looks good and is easy to use on any device, including desktops, tablets, and smartphones.